dojo/docs/util/doh.rst

 So ... how the heck does someone use it?
 Well, let's start small.
 The first thing we can do is look at using the browser runner to run a small set of unit tests in dojo.
-This is done just by loading runner.html in a web browser.
+This is done just by loading util/doh/runner.html in a web browser.
-What runner.html does is load runner.js and _browserRunner.js.
+What runner.html does is load the DOH test registration and assertion functions, and run some tests.
-This defines a global object, 'doh', that has numerous test registration and assertion functions that can be used by unit tests.
-Runner.html also does something else, if no module URL was provided for it to load tests from, the runner.html will automatically load the file: *dojo/tests/module.js*.
+If no module URL was provided for it to load tests from, the runner.html will automatically load the file: *dojo/tests/module.js*.
 All that file does is use the dojo module loading system to load in all the test files for core dojo.
 It then just executes all the currently registered tests and displays the results in the browser.